EU agency to fight election hacking

 It said unlocking the flow of non-personal data could be worth €370 billion a year for the single market in the next three years.

-An EU official said the bloc's main institutions - the Commission, the European Parliament, and the EU Council - have about 30 staff each dealing with cyber security in Brussels.
+An EU official said the bloc's main institutions - the Commission, the European Parliament, and the EU Council - have about 30 staff each dealing with cybersecurity in Brussels.

 The EU foreign service also has a special unit of 12 people dealing with Russian propaganda.

-Enisa, which is located in two sites in Greece - in Athens and on the island of Crete - has in the past struggled to attract top people and to liaise with EU states' officials due to its remote location.
+Enisa, which is located in two sites in Greece - in Athens and on the island of Crete - has struggled to attract top people and to liaise with EU states' officials due to its remote location.

 But Gabriel said there was little the Commission could do about it.

-"It's not the Commission that decides on that, it's only member states, with the Greek government, who can make the decision [on moving it]," she said.
+"It's not the Commission that decides on that.
+It's only member states, with the Greek government, who can make the decision [on moving it]," she said.